“Menopause is your final menstrual period.

 Do all women experience the same menopause?

 No. Menopause is not one-size-fits-all.
-Although all women have a FMP, different women experience different symptoms, at different times, in different ways, for different lengths of time, before and after their FMP.
+Different women experience different symptoms, at different times, in different ways, of different intensity, for different lengths of time.

 Healthy Lifestyle